amitv-innovaccer/Healthcare-MCP/docs/specification/guardrails.md

 # Guardrails

 Guardrails are an important differentiator of the HMCP protocol.
+We define guardrails as part of the `experimetal` capabilities of client and server.
+You can configure the exact guardrail which needs to be executed for each input/output of the agent (client or server).

 Below we show an example of how guardrails can be implemented using Nvidia Nemo Guardrails library.

 ## Medical Journal Validation Flow